fb tracking

 After all, the placenta and umbilical cord are unnecessary once the baby has arrived, right?

-Due to a plethora of studies telling us that waiting before clamping the cord does offer benefits to newborns (after 10 years of lobbying, the UK are finally set to make delayed clamping to be standard practice), some of us have started to open our minds to the possibility of leaving the cord alone after the birth.
+Due to a plethora of studies telling us delaying cord clamping offers benefits to newborns (after 10 years of lobbying, the UK are finally set to make delayed clamping to be standard practice), some of us have started to open our minds to the possibility of leaving the cord alone after the birth.

 It seems that we’ve been thinking incorrectly in the past.